What’s Not Included In the Price Of Your Disney Cruise

 Princess, Character Meet, Disney Cruise

 The Royal Court Royal Tea – which is both a “tea” and a pun – is an extra-fancy, princessy event for kids 3-12.
 There are dainties, tea, princess interactions, and special keepsakes.
 It is $220 for children, and $69 for their accompanying adults.
-Friend of our enjoyed this special treat with their child and said it was a magical event.
+Friends of our enjoyed this special treat with their child and said it was a magical event.
 For that price it better be.

 Money-saving suggestion: Sign up ahead of time for the princess meet-and-greet if they have them.
 They’re free.
 Make it special by dressing up your prince or princess in costume and take plenty of pictures.